How to: Create a Data Service Using an ADO.NET Entity Framework Data Source (WCF Data Services)

 In the Add New Item dialog box, select the WCF Data Service template in the Web category.

-The WCF Data Service template is available in Visual Studio 2015, but not in Visual Studio 2017.
+The WCF Data Service template is available in Visual Studio 2015, but not in Visual Studio 2017 or later.

 Supply a name for the service, and then click OK.